 The Haunting of Bly Manor is intoxicating!
-Like sitting around a campfire as a child, or perhaps an attic, and being told a ghost story.
+Like sitting around a campfire, or perhaps in an attic, as a child being told a ghost story.
 Wherever you were, do you remember how your heart would flutter filling your stomach with excitement and… worry?
-Wanting to listen but knowing that maybe you shouldn’t for fear of knowing is what we knew even then, gave life to the monsters lurking in the dark.
+Wanting to listen but knowing that maybe you shouldn’t for the fear of knowing is what we knew, even then, gave life to the monsters lurking in the dark.
 Waiting in the empty hallways of our homes at night, or in the closets, or maybe dwelling in the uncharted space underneath our bed.
 But “monsters don’t exist and I’m not a little kid anymore” so– we ingest the tale of Bly and all of its splendor.
 All of its wonder.
 All of its mystery.
 Expecting the worst and witnessing instead something that is just “perfectly splendid”.

 Our child actors, Amelie Bea Smith & Benjamin Evans Ainsworth, were also excellent, delivering beautifully layered performances you don’t always expect from performers their age.
 I have to admit that Smith was the standout performer of the season.
-She was a delight every moment she was on the screen, from her maneurisms to her line deliver.
-She delivers this incredible performance that makes you absolutely believe her as Flora.
+She was a delight every moment she was on the screen, from her mannerisms to her line delivery.
 Genuinely fun to watch, she manages to steal your heart from her first line and keeps hold of it ’till her last.
 Also, she undeniably has all the best lines, including the one that’ll be used by everyone for months to come.

 This is yet another much needed notch under Netflix‘s belt.
 As the streaming wars intensify and the landscape grows, they will need content to keep themselves above the competition.

 The Haunting of Bly Manor releases.
 On Netflix October 9th.